-Just as importantly, gas is widely used for heating homes and businesses, as well as delivering the high temperatures needed in heavy industries like steel, cement and metals.
-And, gas is becoming more accessible around the world thanks to a growing global gas market connected by ship and pipeline.
+Already widely used for heating homes and businesses, gas can also deliver the high temperatures needed in heavy industries like steel and cement.
+And it is becoming more accessible around the world, thanks to a growing global gas market connected by ship and pipeline.

-BP is active in finding and producing gas, as well as its transport, storage and sale.
-This puts us in a good position as the gas market grows and becomes increasingly competitive.
-And, by tackling methane emissions, we are helping to make sure that gas is a major lower carbon resource for years to come.
+We are active in finding and producing gas, in addition to its transport, storage and sale.
+This means we are in a good position as the market continues to grow.
+And by tackling methane emissions – the main component of natural gas and a potent greenhouse gas – we are helping to make sure that gas is a major lower carbon resource for years to come.

 Shah Deniz 2